Supply Chain Management Courses

 Supply Chain Management

-In this 2-day program, participants will review their individual supply chains and identify the costs, lead-times, and risks associated with them.
-Demand management, managing suppliers, the transformation and distribution processes and costs will also be assessed.
+In this 2-day program, participants will review their individual supply chains and identify the costs, lead times, and risks associated with them.
+Demand management, supplier management, transformation and distribution processes, and fees will also be assessed.
 Action plans will be developed to improve the efficiency and effectiveness of each supply chain.

 As a result of attending this program, participants will be able to: